 Snort Cookie Validation Failures

 Whenever FTD receives a connection destined to protected application with a matching authentication database entry but does not contain a valid cookie in the HTTP(s) request header, the client will be redirected to applications external URL for re-authentication and the connection will get terminated.

+Applying ZT Application Policy

+Every ZTNA flow would be subject to the ZT Application Policy.
+In the post authentication phase when the traffic hits the application specific port, LINA would notify Snort and SSL modules using a ‘ZTNA flow’ flag.
+The SSL engine will use this flag to compare the SSL rules specific to the ZTNA applications.
+On the Snort side, this ZTNA flag will be used by the firewall module to associate the right threat policy to the flow.

+In case the administrator has chosen not to associate a threat policy with an application, the firewall module, after cookie validation, will whitelist the flow to bypass snort inspection.

 Application groups